dmitriyakkerman/webpack-scss-js-starter-kit/README.md

-Simple foundation for your frontend project.
+Foundation for your frontend project.

 ### **Features:**